 Each BAT company started with a big success in a single Chinese platform;

 - Alibaba B2B services

 - Tencent Messaging

-Now each business now operates in each other market as their market share and success changes annually.
+Now each of the BAT businesses operates in each other market as their market share and success changes up and down monthly.

-Please note; Not all the businesses in this list are owner by the BAT companies some of them are JVs, partners, etc. The BAT companies are been clever by creating groups of services which can make the best use their very large user base.
+Please note; Not all the businesses in this list are owned by the BAT companies; some of them are JVs, partners, etc. The BAT companies have been smart by creating groups of services that make the best use of their extensive user base.